with Clean Language and Symbolic Modelling

 ‘Pure Perceiver Relationship Perceived Context

-Figure 4: What can be attended to (based on PPRC model)
+Figure 4: What can be attended to (based on the PPRC model)

-The above description of mindfulness suggests a number of ways Clean Language and Symbolic Modelling could be useful:
+The above description of mindfulness suggests a number of ways Clean Language and Symbolic Modelling could be useful (see the appendix for examples of activities):

 - A mindfulness meditation.